turingschool/lesson_plans/ruby_02-web_applications_with_ruby/mix_master.markdown

 ```

 Notice that we're creating the route *outside* of the nested resources.
 This is so we don't end up having a super long route for the show, since the show doesn't rely on who the artist is.
+Read more about [potential problems with nesting and how to avoid them](http://guides.rubyonrails.org/routing.html#limits-to-nesting).

 What's going to happen when you run the specs?